-A systematic review and meta-analysis found that the herb improved cognitive function and daily living activities in dementia patients [R].
+A systematic review and meta-analysis found that the herb improved cognitive function and daily living activities in dementia patients .

 Ibudilast is commonly used in Japan to treat patients with stroke.
-It improves brain blood flow by dilating blood vessels and prevents platelet aggregation by inhibiting PDE4 [R].
+It improves brain blood flow by dilating blood vessels and prevents platelet aggregation by inhibiting PDE4 .

 Citrulline, a precursor of arginine, increases nitric oxide concentrations in the blood and restores damaged blood vessels.

-Treatment with citrulline prevents the decrease in brain circulation, death of brain cells, and capillary loss following blood supply impairment to the brain.
-Citrulline improves cognitive dysfunction and memory in rats with brain damage [R, R].
+In animal studies, treatment with citrulline prevented the decrease in brain circulation, death of brain cells, and capillary loss following blood supply impairment to the brain.
+Citrulline improves cognitive dysfunction and memory in rats with brain damage [67, 68].

-In rats, bacopa increases brain blood flow independent of blood pressure [R].
+In rats, bacopa increased brain blood flow independent of blood pressure .

 Anthocyanins protect against brain disorders that result from a reduction in blood flow to the brain.

-They reduce neuronal damage caused by inadequate blood supply in rats.
-Anthocyanins prevent the production of proteins that trigger cell death and suppress tumors (p-JNK and p53 transmission pathways) [R].
+They reduce neuronal damage caused by an inadequate blood supply in rats.
+Anthocyanins prevent the production of proteins that trigger cell death and suppress tumors (p-JNK and p53 transmission pathways) .

-An extract containing anthocyanins protects brain circulation and blood vessel function following brain damage [R].
+In one animal trial, an extract containing anthocyanins protects brain circulation and blood vessel function following brain damage .

 - Stroke: An abrupt interruption of constant blood flow to the brain, causing loss of neurological function.
 A stroke can be caused by a blockage in a blood vessel (ischemic) or bleeding in the brain (hemorrhagic)